You have been asking us how to buy a used car and get the best price so here is our answer!

 - Watch out for cars with a ‘Q’ registration number.
-These are assigned when the age of a car cannot be ascertained.
+It shows the age of the car is unknown.
 Unless the owner can prove exactly how old the car is, a ‘Q’ number plate can mean that the vehicle is a kit car or has been written off and re-built from different parts.

 - Are all the locks on the car the same?
 Thieves often replace locks they have damaged.